saiba-tenpura/portfolio/content/blog/nvim-ollama.md

 ## 3. Usage

 The previously defined shortcut can be used to prompt the LLM either by selecting text marked in visual mode or inputting a prompt manually.

-The plugin comes equipped with a few prompts by default.
+The plugin is equipped with a few useful prompts by default.

 ```
 Prompt: